Skip to content

 Command Description

-Copilot Budget: Reset Tracking Reset the token counter to zero (re-baselines from current session files)
+Copilot Budget: Reset Tracking Reset the counter to zero (re-baselines from current session files)

-Copilot Budget: Install Commit Hook Install the prepare-commit-msg hook that appends AI budget info to commits
+Copilot Budget: Install Commit Hook Install the prepare-commit-msg + post-commit hooks that append AI budget info to commits

-Copilot Budget: Uninstall Commit Hook Remove the Copilot Budget commit hook
+Copilot Budget: Uninstall Commit Hook Remove the Copilot Budget commit hooks

 Copilot Budget: Show Diagnostics Show diagnostic info (scanned paths, discovered files, current stats) in the Output panel